Horse64/old-core.horse64.org/docs/Specification/Horse64.md

-This will cause execution to stop at `raise`, and bail - similar to a `return`, but beyond just this function and up the entire call chain until either a `rescue` (see nex section) stops it, or the original `main` is bailed out of.
+This will cause execution to stop at `raise`, and bail - similar to a `return`, but beyond just this function and up the entire call chain until either a `rescue` (see next section) stops it, or the original `main` is bailed out of.
 In the latter case, the program ends.

 **Error best practice:**